bigcommerce/big-design/.github/PULL_REQUEST_TEMPLATE.md

 ## What?

-Describe what changes you are making. e.g. `Adding additional eslint configs to catch potential bugs.`
+Describe what changes you are making. e.g. `Adds X prop in the Box component.`

 ## Why?

 Please provide the reason(s) why you are making this change?
-Please no one-liners like, `We saw some bugs.`; expand upon the reason like, `Added X rule because it caught a bug in Y component.
-Added this check since this bug is sure to surface in other components.`
+Please no one-liners like, `It was missing.`; expand upon the reason like, `Adds X prop because it was missing in the Box component.
+Documentation notes this prop exists, but it actually wasn't implemented.`

 ## Screenshots/Screen Recordings